 Oliver Geddes is a Brazilian Jiujitsu black belt under 10-time World Champion Roger Gracie.
-He began training at a local school in 2005, but quickly moved into London to train at the famous Roger Gracie Academy.
+He began training at a local school in 2005 but quickly moved to London to train at the famous Roger Gracie Academy.
 From this base he settled into training full-time, eventually receiving his black belt in December 2011 after a little over 6 years of hard study.

 Since then, he has spent time travelling, training and competing all over the world, always looking to further his knowledge with new partners in new locations.